Death of Starr Faithfull: Friday, June 5, 1931

-Faithfull's family reported seeing her for the last time leaving the family apartment on St. Luke's Place at 9:30 am on the morning of Friday, June 5, wearing an expensive silk dress, hat, gloves, shoes and stockings, and carrying a purse and coat.
-She had three dollars and was planning to have her hair waved.
+Faithfull's family reported seeing her for the last time leaving their apartment on St. Luke's Place at 9:30am on the morning of Friday, June 5, wearing an expensive silk dress, hat, gloves, shoes and stockings, and carrying a purse and coat.
+She had $3 and was planning to have her hair waved.
 According to her family, Faithfull never returned home.

-A newsstand vendor located near the 9th Street subway station in Greenwich Village, of whom Faithfull was a regular customer, said that he sold her a newspaper at 11:30 am.
-At 1 pm, taxi driver Murray Edelman said that Faithfull, whom he recognized from the Franconia incident several days earlier, had gotten into his cab near the Chelsea Piers (from which the Cunard ships and other passenger liners departed) with a man in a Cunard uniform, whom she called "Brucie".
-She told the man she would see him on the wharf at 4:00 pm, but the man told her not to come back.
+A newsstand vendor located near the Ninth Street subway station in Greenwich Village, of whom Faithfull was a regular customer, said that he sold her a newspaper at 11:30 am.
+At 1:00pm, taxi driver Murray Edelman said that Faithfull, whom he recognized from the Franconia incident several days earlier, had gotten into his cab near the Chelsea Piers (from which the Cunard ships and other passenger liners departed) with a man in a Cunard uniform, whom she called "Brucie".
+She told the man she would see him on the wharf at 4:00pm, but the man told her not to come back.
 Edelman said he drove her to her home at 12 St. Luke's Place, although he did not see her enter the house (and her family said she had not returned home).
 He delivered the man back to the piers.
-Around 2:00 pm, Faithfull, having apparently returned to the piers and now appearing intoxicated, again was put into Edelman's waiting cab by the same man, who told Edelman to take her back to St. Luke's Place and not let her return to the piers again.
-However, Faithfull got out after a few blocks because she had only ten cents, which was not sufficient for the fare.
-The taxi driver saw her walking back in the direction of the piers.
+Around 2:00pm, Faithfull, having apparently returned to the piers and now appearing intoxicated, again was put into Edelman's waiting cab by the same man, who told Edelman to take her back to St. Luke's Place and not let her return to the piers again.
+However, she got out after a few blocks because she had only ten cents, which was not sufficient for the fare.
+Edelman saw her walking back in the direction of the piers.